Security Model

 Core Security Strategy

-- AST-level validation: All Python code is parsed and validated before execution to block dangerous language features.
+- AST-level validation: All Python code is parsed and validated by the execution engine to block dangerous language features.

 - Attribute access control: Only explicitly whitelisted attributes and methods are accessible.